alexdredmon/arcode/README.md

   -h, --help            show this help message and exit --dir DIR             The working directory of the codebase, default to current directory.
   --autowrite AUTOWRITE
                         Whether or not to immediately write the changeset.
-Useful when piping to arcode, e.g. cat feature.txt | arcode
+Useful when piping to arcode, e.g. cat feature.txt |
+                        arcode
-  --focused FOCUSED     Enable focused mode to limit files based on relevancy using embeddings - accepts an integer containing number of files to limit
+  --focused FOCUSED     Enable focused mode to limit file context provided based on relevancy using embeddings - accepts an integer
-                        context to.
+                        containing number of file chunks to limit context to.
-  --model MODEL         Specify the LLM provider/model to use with LiteLLM, default to openai/gpt-4o.
+  --model MODEL         LLM provider/model to use with LiteLLM, default to openai/gpt-4o.
   --model_embedding MODEL_EMBEDDING
-                        Specify the LLM provider/model to use for embeddings with LiteLLM, default to openai/text-embedding-3-small.
+                        LLM provider/model to use for embeddings with LiteLLM, default to openai/text-embedding-3-small.
   --mode {implement,question}
-                        Specify the mode for the tool: "implement" for feature building and "question" for asking questions about the codebase.
+                        Mode for the tool: "implement" for feature building and "question" for asking questions about the codebase.
+  --token_encoding TOKEN_ENCODING
+                        Encoding used for counting tokens before issuing a completion request --ignore [IGNORE ...]
+                        Additional ignore patterns to use when parsing .gitignore
 ```

 ## Models